iprithvitharun/postman-docs/src/pages/docs/api-security/token-scanner.md

 ### Custom alerts

+> Custom alerts are available only on the [Enterprise plan](https://www.postman.com/pricing/).
+Your team can add a total of five alerts.

 Custom alerts can be used to scan your team's proprietary and third-party app tokens that are not scanned by default.

-> Your team can add a total of five alerts.

 To add custom alerts:

 1. Go to **Team Settings** > **Token Scanner**.
 2. In the **Custom alerts** section, click the **Add alerts** button.
-3. In the **Add Alert** page, define the custom token.
+3. In the **Add Alert** page, fill the required details for your custom alert.
+4. Click **Add**.
+    * **Name:** The name of the sensitive token that will be monitored using this custom alert.
+    * **Type:** The type of sensitive token that this custom alert will monitor.
+    * **Regex:** The regular expression that the token scanner will use to identify sensitive tokens of this type.
+    * **Sample token:** A sample sensitive token that you’d like captured using this custom alert.